NordicSemiconductor/pc-nrfutil/README.md

 pyinstaller nrfutil.spec
 ```

-**Note**: Some anti-virus programs will stop PyInstaller from executing correctly when it modifies the .exe file.
+**Note**: Some anti-virus programs will stop PyInstaller from executing correctly when it modifies the executable file.

 **Note**: Please refer to the [pc-ble-driver-py PyPI installation note on Windows](https://github.com/NordicSemiconductor/pc-ble-driver-py#installing-from-pypi) if you are running nrfutil on this operating system.